 The City of Tucson Department of Transportation and its contractor, KE&G Construction, have scheduled new water line connection tie-ins on Broadway between Houghton Road and Harrison Road.
 During this work, various side street access to and from Broadway will not be allowed.

 Beginning at approximately 3 p.m. today, crews from the City of Tucson Department of Transportation (TDOT) Streets and Traffic Maintenance Division will initiate Operation Freeze in preparation of freezing overnight temperatures.
 Operation Freeze is put into place to make sure City bridge decks are free of ice and safe for motorists to drive over.

-With cold weather upon us, there is an increased freeze risk for exposed pipes and plumbing.
-Tucson Water offers tips to help prevent pipes, plumbing, irrigation systems, and backflow prevention assemblies from freezing, in addition to what to do if something has frozen.
+With cold weather headed here again, the risk increases for exposed pipes and plumbing to freeze.
+Tucson Water offers tips to help prevent pipes, plumbing, irrigation systems, and backflow prevention assemblies from freezing, in addition to information about what to do if something has frozen.

 The website and the English and Spanish videos below have preparations you can take to avoid burst water lines in your home or business.
 The page also has links to current weather conditions and forecasts.